-All of SEWC’s products are designed to monitor, check, manage and automate machines and plants, thus saving time and money and improving product quality.
+All of SEWC’s products are designed to monitor, check, manage and automate machines and plants, thus improving product quality and saving time and money.
 They manage everything from on-board systems for cruise ships and industrial manufacturing processes in the automobile industry to ski lift systems.
 Siemens is a global market leader in this area.
-The plant has a process quality rating of 99.99885 percent, with a range of testing stations picking up the very small number of errors.
-Sixty percent of production is for the China market, while the remaining 40 percent goes all over the world.
+The plant has a process quality rating of 99.999 percent, with a range of testing stations picking up the very small number of errors.
+Sixty percent of SEWC’s production is for the China market, while the remaining 40 percent goes all over the world.

 The recipe for success for EWA in Germany, which draws many visitors of its own – including Chancellor Angela Merkel – works just the same in Chengdu.
 “For example, if a robot is soldering an assembly onto a PCB, our systems first check whether the part works properly before it is taken any further,” explains Beitinger.
+“In our factories we check each process step and each component for quality and use intelligent algorithms to do so.”
 The result is process stability combined with high quality.
 In many factories in China, however, quality checking happens only at the end of the manufacturing process, which results in a lot of waste.

 In addition to the Chengdu facility’s high levels of automation and quality control, all production processes are digitally recorded.
-Software is fed with about 13 million pieces of data every day, most of it being process information.
-This is used to manage the entire production process and ensure quality.
-The information also supports the work of around 50 product developers working in Chengdu whose job is to make constant improvements to the products manufactured in Chengdu especially for the Asian market.
-The production data they generate flows directly into the manufacturing processes via Digital Factory PLM software, e.g. Siemens’ NX or Teamcenter.
+Software is fed with about 10 million pieces of data every day, most of it being process information.
+This is used to manage production processes and ensure quality.
+It also supports the work of more than one hundred R&D engineers at SEWC who create and improve products for Asian markets.
+They put more than 50 new products into mass production each year, several of which have received IF Design Awards.

 China’s Road to the Digital Factory